 From the early 1950s through 1989, ASARCO owned an asbestos mine in Black Lake, Quebec.
 The discovery of asbestos beneath Black Lake led to a dredging project that created one of the largest open-pit asbestos mining operations in the world.
 ASARCO’s mine supplied its pipe subsidiary with asbestos.
 CAPCO and other manufacturers used the material in piping for its resistance to corrosion.

 Today, ASARCO is an Arizona-based miner, smelter and refiner of copper.
-Grupo Mexico owns the company.
+Grupo México, a conglomerate with operations in mining, transportation and infrastructure, now owns the company.

-ASARCO’s subsidiaries also exposed workers to asbestos fibers.
+ASARCO’s subsidiaries also exposed workers to asbestos.
 Lake Asbestos of Quebec exposed miners and millers to raw asbestos ore and processed fibers.
 Employees who manufactured pipes at CAPCO worked directly with asbestos fibers.

 If you are looking for mesothelioma support, please contact our Patient Advocates at (855) 404-4592